Waste Diversion for State Agencies and Large State Facilities

-- Designate at least one solid waste reduction and recycling coordinator to oversee the implementation of waste management plans and recycling/reuse programs.
+- designate at least one solid waste reduction and recycling coordinator to oversee the implementation of waste management

-- Submit an annual report, for the prior calendar year, including disposal amounts and explanation of diversion activities.
+- Submit an annual report, for the prior calendar year, a summary of its compliance with the act including disposal amounts and explanation of diversion activities.
 Reports are due by May 1 of each year.

 CalRecycle's role includes: